2031 Men's Rugby World Cup

-The 2031 Rugby World Cup will be the 12th edition of the Rugby World Cup, the quadrennial world championship for men's rugby union teams.
-It is scheduled to take place in the United States, tentatively from September to October 2031.
+The 2031 Men's Rugby World Cup will be the 12th edition of the Men's Rugby World Cup, the quadrennial world championship for men's rugby union teams.
+It is scheduled to take place in the United States.
 This will be the first time the tournament is held in the Americas.

 Host nation selection

 USA Rugby officially launched their bid to host the 2027 or 2031 editions of the Men's Rugby World Cup in October 2021, while in February the same year, England, Wales, Scotland and Ireland had considered a joint bid to host the 2031 edition.
 At the time, the United States was the only bidder for the 2031 Rugby World Cup and the following month (November 2021) were in an "exclusive targeted dialogue" with World Rugby with regard to hosting the 2031 edition.

 In April 2022, President Joe Biden sent a letter of support to World Rugby affirming his support for the bid.
 On May 12, 2022, World Rugby announced that it had awarded both the 2031 men's and 2033 women's Rugby World Cup to the United States.